Middle Miocene disruption: Suggested causes

-The primary causes for the cooling that came out of the Middle Miocene Climatic Optimum are centered around significant changes in both oceanic circulation, as well as changing atmospheric CO2 levels.
-Oceanic circulation changes are defined by increases in Antarctic Bottom Water (AABW) production, the halting of saline water delivery to the Southern Ocean from the Indian Ocean and additional North Atlantic Deep Water (NADW) production.
-Falling CO2 concentrations in the atmosphere has been linked to drawdown of the gas into organic material deposited along continental margins like the Monterey Formation of coastal California.
-These sites of CO2 drawdown are thought to have been extensive enough to drop atmospheric concentrations in CO2 from about 300 to 140ppm and lead to processes of global cooling that helped in the expansion of the EAIS.
+The primary cause of the cooling that came out of the MMCO was changing atmospheric CO2 levels.
+Falling CO2 concentrations in the atmosphere has been linked to drawdown of the gas into organic material deposited along continental margins like the Monterey Formation of coastal California, an explanation known as the Monterey Hypothesis.
+These sites of CO2 drawdown are thought to have been extensive enough to drop atmospheric concentrations in CO2 from about 300 to 140 ppm and lead to processes of global cooling that helped in the expansion of the EAIS.

+Organic carbon burial on land, evidenced by widespread formation of lignite deposits at this time, also contributed heavily to the reduction in pCO2.

+Another hypothesis is that increased silicate weathering of the uplifting Himalayas caused the MMCT, but this is contradicted by geological evidence from the Indus River system.

+As well significant changes in greenhouse gas concentrations, alterations to ocean circulation brought about major climatic and biotic changes.
+Oceanic circulation changes that took place during the MMCT are defined by increases in Antarctic Bottom Water (AABW) production, the halting of saline water delivery to the Southern Ocean from the Indian Ocean, and additional North Atlantic Deep Water production.
+The reduction in water transport from the warm Indian Ocean to the cool Southern Ocean is believed to be responsible for the increase in AABW production.
+The Tethys Seaway is believed to have closed around this time, exacerbating the disruptions of ocean circulation patterns that caused the MMCT.
+The northward movement of Australia hindered equatorial circulation between the Pacific and Indian Oceans, helping to cool tropical surface waters.
+The cooling of the Southern Ocean was coupled to the growth of the EAIS.

+Another suggested cause is an encounter with a dense part of the gaseous component of the Radcliffe wave.
+It has been suggested that the Radcliffe wavefront crossing the Solar System coincides with the period of the Middle Miocene disruption.

 An additional suggested cause for the Middle Miocene disruption has been attributed to a shift from a solar insolation cycle that is obliquity dominated to one that is dominated by eccentricity (see Milankovitch cycles).
 This change would have been significant enough for conditions near the Antarctic continent to allow for glaciation.

+Vegetational changes are known to have exacerbated the cooling of the MMCT.
+The changes to the Earth's surface albedo caused by the southward retreat of needleleaf trees in the high latitudes of the Northern Hemisphere amplified the drop in temperatures.